PV-1 machine gun: History

+Mountings

+Aircraft

 The PV-1 armed the Polikarpov I-3 and Tupolev I-4 fighters and the Tupolev TB-1 bomber.
 The Polikarpov I-5 fighter was first armed with a pair of PV-1 machine guns with 1,200 rounds total.
 Subsequent modifications increased the armament to four PV-1 guns with 4,000 rounds total.
 The Polikarpov I-15 was armed with four PV-1 guns with 3,000 rounds total.
 The reconnaissance Polikarpov R-5 was armed with one propeller-synchronized PV-1 and one in a rear turret mount.
 The ground attack R-5Sh variant was armed with four PV-1 guns in the wings, in addition to the propeller-synchronized one.

+Other types

 Although the gun was considered obsolete and was gradually being phased out of service, the German invasion of Soviet Union prompted a penury of automatic weapons, so the PV-1s were converted for various other purposes.
 In August 1941 the gun was adapted to be mounted on a "ZPU" anti-aircraft machine gun base created by Fedor Tokarev.
 These conversions were made at a factory in Tambov.
-In 1942, some 3,009 PV-1 guns were converted to infantry weapons by mounting them on the Sokolov 1910 carriage (the one used in the PM M1910) at a factory in Zlatoust.
+In 1942, some 3,009 PV-1 guns were converted to infantry weapons by mounting them on the Sokolov M1910 wheeled carriage (the one used in the PM M1910) at a factory in Zlatoust.